 Disclaimer: All events taking place in this venue may be photographed and video recorded for marketing, social media and media purposes.
 By attending this event, you grant the University of Johannesburg permission to use and publish any recorded material.

 Public Lectures - 2018

-This year, the Faculty will once again present over 18 public lectures.
+In 2018, the Faculty presented 21 public lectures.
 Some of the topics include: Slum Tourism in Johannesburg, Personal Information For Sale.
 Sold!
 How and why birds fly, Mathematics and Security: The Mathematical basis of RSA, Nature’s wonderful laboratory and pharmacy, and What science hides in your breakfast?

 Public Lectures - 2017

 In 2017, the Faculty of Science presented over 18 public lectures at the UJ Library and other venues, with presentations by more than 18 academics.
 Topics varied widely and included, the ecological role of humankind, food myths and nutrition, DNA barcoding, and sexual selection - choosing the right mating partner.
 There were also provocative topics such as the Academy of Computer Science and Software Engineering's lecture on "Curse of the Password: Sex, Alcohol, and Insanity".
 Most departments used this opportunity to give students a glimpse into their areas of expertise.
 Visiting Professors also contributed to special lectures.
 Distinguished Visiting Professor Suprakas Sinha Ray, who is almost a permanent staff member at the Faculty, presented on innovation and linking research with industry.
 A Visiting Professor from the University of California (Irvine), Professor Gregory Weiss spoke on "Making Enzymes Dance and Sing".
 Another Visiting Professor and Chemistry Nobel Laurette, Professor Michael Levitt, presented a lecture on the "Birth and Future of Multiscale Modeling of Macromolecules".